vamshi50/chatBot_YM/README.md

 # chatBot_YM
-      Due to some technical issuses i am unable to complete my assessment.I would complete this assessment in future
+      Due to some technical issues i am unable to complete my assessment.I would complete this assessment in future